VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Method

-\paragraph{Frontend Tracking: Local Bundle Adjustment} Following DROID-SLAM~\cite{teed2021droid}, we maintain a local frame graph $\mathcal E$.
-For pose initialization, we propagate the state with IMU pre-integration to initialize the new keyframe.
-To prevent unreliable inertial cues, we fall back to the previous-pose initialization whenever the pre-integration uncertainty is high, \ie, when $\mathrm{tr}(\Sigma_{ij}^{\text{iner}})\!>\!\tau_{\Sigma}^{\text{init}}$.
+\paragraph{Frontend Tracking: Local Bundle Adjustment} We maintain a sliding-window local frame graph $\mathcal{E}$, following DROID-SLAM~\cite{teed2021droid}.
+For pose initialization, we use IMU pre-integration to initialize each new keyframe.
+To prevent unreliable inertial cues, we fall back to the previous-pose initialization whenever the pre-integration uncertainty is high, \ie, when the covariance trace exceeds a predefined threshold, $\mathrm{tr}(\bm{\Sigma}_{ij}^{\text{iner}})\!>\!\tau_{\Sigma}^{\text{init}}$.
 Using the estimated pose of the new keyframe, we initialize correspondences to earlier frames via geometric warping, providing a stronger starting point for the GRU-based update operator.
 We then perform joint visual-inertial optimization by minimizing the sum of the vision \eqnref{eq:vision} and inertial \eqnref{eq:inertial} residuals on the local frame graph $\mathcal E$.
+The pose $\bm{T}$, velocity $\bm{v}$, bias $\bm{b}$ and disparity $\bm{d}$ are jointly optimized using the Levenberg-Marquardt algorithm through custom CUDA kernels as follows: